arbiv/opentelemetry-demo/OBSERVABLE-AGENT.md

 # Observable Agent Tutorial

-This tutorial will guide you through setting up and using the Observable AI Agent Tutorial, based on the OpenTelemetry Demo, including tracing in Jaeger, Langfuse integration, and LLM judge scoring.
+This tutorial will guide you through setting up and using the Observable AI Agent Tutorial, based on the OpenTelemetry Demo, including OpenTelemetry instrumentation, Langfuse integration, and LLM judge scoring.

 ⭐ **Start this repo to show your love for observable AI agents!**